DebugBSD/Assembly-Workbench/README.md

 Tomorrow:
 ---------

-- Open Files from the Projects Tree Window with Double Click.
 - Configure the tool chain based on the configuration file.
 - Ensure every file outside the project has an absolute path.
+When file is absolute, we should set up this configuration on the project file.
 - Implement the compilation of Projects.
 Right now, it works for files only.
 - Implement a Console Log to log the output of the assembler, linker, and compiler.